Last Updated on

 TIMS Card ensures trekkers safety in general.
 During the trek, there will be checkpoints in several villages (at least one checkpoint almost every day).
 This way, it will be easier to identify your location if something happens to you.

-This year all the trekkers got a map of Annapurna Conservation area and detailed map of Annapurna Circuit with kilometers, hours and other information about different villages on the way.
+In the tourist center, I also got a map of Annapurna Conservation area and detailed map of Annapurna Circuit with kilometers, hours and other information about different villages on the way.

-What documents do you need for the permits?
+What documents do you need for the Annapurna Circuit permits?

 - A questionnaire (you will get it on spot).
 It’s very generic – your contacts(from your country and Nepal), insurance details(optional), entry/exit dates(approximate) and destinations you intend to visit.
 If you have any questions, there will be people on the spot who will help you.